UniUserBW/UniUserBw.github.io/project_yoda.md

 ![](https://github.com/UniUserBW/UniUserBw.github.io/blob/1250356a323f7a6e8cc28b05bc43149229f54617/document_images/20230207_160034.jpg)

-With the aim of potentially adding sound/speakers to the animatronic for music and phrase was going to be important, after the assembly of the motors and with the main body and head, a piezo buzzer was added to the chest of the animatronic which allows for simple manipulation of hertz to create sounds and show how speakers would be used.
+With the aim of adding sound/speakers to the animatronic for music and phrase was going to be important, after the assembly of the motors and with the main body and head, a piezo buzzer was added to the chest of the animatronic which allows for simple manipulation of hertz to create sounds and show how speakers would be used.
+This was used as it is a simple means of producing sound from the animatronic whilst requring the least amount of compontents.
 From constructing the body to the head and implementing the hardware, it was clear the structure held well with the artefact supporting its own weight and standing on its own, the motors and parts fitting into place and the Arduino implemented onto the main body holding the lower and upper body parts together successfully, the next stages could progress.

 The next stages include creating both clothing for the animatronic that would match the characters iconic clothing and painting to make the colours match the character.